White House says U.S. has not cut off aid to Egypt

 Earnest also said that Egypt’s detention of Muslim Brotherhood leader Mohamed Badie was not in line with the standard that the United States would hope to uphold in protecting basic human rights.

-Earnest said the aid review would take into account the actions of Egypt’s government, adding that violations of human rights “don’t make the transfer of aid more likely.”

-Earnest’s comments on U.S. assistance follow media reports, citing an aide to the Democratic U.S. senator who chairs the subcommittee that oversees foreign aid, that the United States had quietly decided to suspend most military aid to Egypt, at least temporarily.
+Earnest’s comments on U.S. assistance follow media reports, citing a U.S. senator, that the United States had quietly decided to temporarily suspend most military aid to Egypt following the military takeover.

-“The State Department and Foreign Operations Appropriations Subcommittee was told the transfer of military aid was stopped, that this is current practice, not necessarily official policy, and there is no indication of how long it will last,” the aide to Senator Patrick Leahy said in an emailed statement.